Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 	- Iterative instrumentation allows a user to further instrument previously instrumented code or remove instrumentation at any time.
 	- Three Step Process:
 		- Generate a New Version of Instrumentation by applying a patch based algorithm.
-		- Redirect to the New Version by
+		- Redirect to the New Version by patching all previous versions of instrumentation code with interception branches pointing to the new version.
 		-